jaredly/geometricart/docs-src/Roadmap.md

-- [ ] hmm ok so what about getting docstrings for my functions?
+- [x] hmm ok so what about getting docstrings for my functions?
 Seems doable, right?
 - [x] click a thing to "pin" it in the preview window
+- [x] inline docstrings so gooood
+- [ ] can I get `references` to variables in the docstring to resolve, such that my inline widgets happen there too?
+That would be so rad.
+- [ ] also, having an end-of-line comment on a variable declaration, indicating what widget I want to use to render the thing (so that I can annotate the angle variables?)

 I want to keep info about a variable through it's uses, so I can e.g. show an angle